SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ### What's new
 <a name="WhatsNew"> </a>

-SharePoint Server 2013 establishes a new paradigm for implementing applications.
-Because of this shift in application development with SharePoint technologies, developers and architects should have a thorough understanding of the new application development patterns, practices, and deployment models for SharePoint Server 2013.
+SharePoint establishes a new paradigm for implementing applications.
+Because of this shift in application development with SharePoint technologies, developers and architects should have a thorough understanding of the new application development patterns, practices, and deployment models for SharePoint.
 It's important to note that while the application model for developing solutions with SharePoint has changed, many of the patterns used for solution development including choice of technologies, implementation techniques are in line with existing web application development technologies.

-The following resources outline the application types that can be constructed using SharePoint Server 2013 technologies and contain considerations for both on-premises and cloud applications.
+The following resources outline the application types that can be constructed using SharePoint technologies and contain considerations for both on-premises and cloud applications.
 To understand hosting options for SharePoint Add-ins, see  [Choose patterns for developing and hosting your SharePoint Add-in](http://msdn.microsoft.com/library/05ce5435-0a03-4ddc-976b-c33b08d03457%28Office.15%29.aspx).

-Additionally, Microsoft advises customers to evaluate the technologies used when developing applications with SharePoint Server 2013 as there is a wider set of choices for solution implementation.
+Additionally, Microsoft advises customers to evaluate the technologies used when developing applications with SharePoint as there is a wider set of choices for solution implementation.
 When creating applications, customers can focus on leveraging standards-based technologies such as HTML5 and JavaScript for presentation and user experience layers, while OData and OAuth can be leveraged for service-based access to back end services including SharePoint.
 Customers should consider carefully whether full trust code (that is, compiled assemblies deployed to SharePoint) are required. although continuing to use that development paradigm, while still valid and required in some situations, does impose significant overhead on the ALM process.

-For more information about the new flexible development technologies for applications on SharePoint Server 2013, see  [SharePoint 2013 development overview](sharepoint-development-overview.md).
+For more information about the new flexible development technologies for applications on SharePoint, see  [SharePoint development overview](sharepoint-development-overview.md).